 The Food and Nutrition Service (FNS) manages the food and nutrition assistance programs, including the National School Lunch Program and The Emergency Food Assistance Program, generating demand (orders) from qualified recipients for various USDA Foods and coordinating with AMS on the purchase planning and scheduling.

 Step 1: The procurement process begins when AMS publicly announces its plans to buy particular USDA Foods.
-A Purchase Announcement is posted to the AMS website, on the Federal Business Opportunities website (www.FBO.gov), and distributed through the AMS Commodity Procurement Staff’s email distribution service, AMS CP News.
+A Purchase Announcement is posted to the AMS website, on the Contract Opportunities website (https://sam.gov), and distributed through the AMS Commodity Procurement Staff’s email distribution service, AMS CP News.

 Step 2: The Purchase Program Announcement is followed by one or more “solicitations” issued via WBSCM.
 Each solicitation describes USDA’s needs in terms of the product, volume, delivery destination (city/State) and delivery window, and invites approved vendors to submit offers to fill the demand.
 AMS uses two types of solicitation: the “Invitation for Bids” (IFB) and the “Request for Proposals” (RFP).